Foster and Adoptive Parents

 Becoming a Foster or Adoptive Parent

 Placer County has a continuing need for foster and adoptive families.
 Placer County provides foster care licensing and adoptive home studies to families who are interested in opening their homes.
-Placer County works in partnership with several community based organizations such as Koinonia Family Services, Stanford Sierra Youth & Families, Lilliput Family Services, and Families for Children to recruit and educate new foster and adoptive parents.
+Placer County works in partnership with several community based organizations such as Koinonia Family Services, Stanford Sierra Youth & Families, and Lilliput Family Services to recruit and educate new foster and adoptive parents.

 These programs also provide ongoing support for families to better deal with issues the children face.
 Children do best when they can stay in their own schools and live in their own communities.
 Placer County also has children who need temporary foster care, which could be anywhere from 3 to 12 months in time.
 Additionally, there are children who are unable to return to their families and need permanent homes either through adoption or guardianship.